 Although comparable data on household spending on education in CIS and the EU are not available, anecdotal evidence demonstrates that this spending in EENs is already comparable to government expenditures allocated for this purpose.
-According to the official data, overall volume of paid education services in Russia has increased from 1.17 billion Euro in 2000 to 4.23 billion Euro in 2005, while the proportion of "budget" (i.e. government-financed) places in higher education institutions has fallen from about 90% in 1995 to 44% in 2005.78 Russian household survey data also demonstrate that the cost of education for families is becoming huge: in 2003, households invested Euro 2.17 billion in compulsory (primary & secondary) education (compared to budget expenditures of Euro 7.5 billion), and Euro 2 billion in higher education generally do not exceed 10-15 percent.80
+According to the official data, overall volume of paid education services in Russia has increased from 1.17 billion Euro in 2000 to 4.23 billion Euro in 2005, while the proportion of "budget" (i.e. government-financed) places in higher education institutions has fallen from about 90% in 1995 to 44% in 200581.
+Russian household survey data also demonstrate that the cost of education for families is becoming huge: in 2003, households invested Euro 2.17 billion in compulsory (primary & secondary) education (compared to budget expenditures of Euro 7.5 billion), and Euro 2 billion in higher education (with budget expenditures of Euro 1.43 billion)82.
+This is in stark contrast with the situation prevailing both in EU15 and NMS, where household expenditures on education generally do not exceed 10-15 percent of total education expenditures83.